jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 variables of MKL.

+### Q2: pre-compiled version
-Q2: Is there any Windows/Mac OS pre-compiled or pre-built version of MOKIT?
+Is there any Windows/Mac OS pre-compiled or pre-built version of MOKIT?

 A2: The author offers more than 20 utilities of Windows* OS pre-built executables, which are released as a .zip file.
-See instructions for download and setting environment variables in Section 2.1.
+See instructions for download and setting environment variables in [Section 2.1](./chap2-1.md).

 The `automr` module is not included in pre-compiled executables, since multi-reference calculations are usually performed on high-performance computers/platforms, which usually contain Unix/Linux systems.
 However, if you really need all modules or utilities under Windows, you can compile the source code on your laptop/computer/node by yourself.

-The Mac OS pre-compiled executables will never be considered by the author.
+For Linux/MacOS pre-built version, see [Section 2.2](./chap2-2.md)

+### Q3: why orb2fch requires a fch
-Q3: Why the utilities `dat2fch`, `py2fch`, `mkl2fch`, `orb2fch`, `xml2fch`, `bdf2fch`
+Why the utilities `dat2fch`, `py2fch`, `mkl2fch`, `orb2fch`, `xml2fch`, `bdf2fch`
 and `bdf2mkl` cannot generate a .fch file from scratch, but require the user to provide one?